Sheikh Anne Rahman

 Sheikh Anne Rahman (28 September 1960 – 11 October 2022) was a Bangladesh Awami League politician who was a Jatiya Sangsad member for the reserved women's seat-19.
 She was related to Prime Minister Sheikh Hasina.

 Career

-Rahman was selected to parliament from Pirojpur reserved seat as a Bangladesh Awami League candidate 16 February 2019.
+Rahman was selected to parliament from the Pirojpur reserved seat as a Bangladesh Awami League candidate on 16 February 2019.

 Personal life

 Rahman was married to Sheikh Hafizur Rahman, cousin of Sheikh Mujibur Rahman, the first president of Bangladesh.
 Her father, Enayet Hossain Khan, was an Awami League politician and the former Jatiya Sangsad member of Bakerganj-16 (now defunct).

+She was reportedly related to singer Pritom Hasan.